UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_as_an_organization.md

-# UPPMAX as an organization
+# UPPMAX as an organisation

 UPPMAX is a provider of HPC infrastructure that is physically located in Uppsala.